How to Buy Stellar Lumens (XLM)

 The easiest way to buy Stellar Lumens would be through eToro’s Stellar trading platform.

+eToro is a user-friendly Stellar exchange, ideal for those looking to trade Lumens without holding the actual tokens.
 It’s important to make a distinction between exchanges that help you buy and hold your own Lumens, and platforms like eToro that allow users to make money off the price changes but are less friendly towards withdrawing the coins.
-(Note: CFD trading is not available to US users.)

 Due to the above, if you use eToro you don’t actually need a Stellar wallet as you probably won’t withdraw the actual coin.